-- Unauthorized access to or disclosure of personal information, or institutional classified information.
+- Unauthorized access to or disclosure of personal information, protected information, or institutional classified information.

-- Unauthorized access, or attempting to gain unauthorized access, to other users' accounts, private files, e-mail, or other personal electronic resources.
+- Disclosure of non-public student information to any person not authorized to access such information is considered a particularly serious offense.
+Unauthorized access, or attempting to gain unauthorized access, to other users' accounts, private files, e-mail, or other personal electronic resources.

-- Unauthorized access, or attempting to gain unauthorized access, to institutional servers or systems, or external services provided for institutional use.
+- Unauthorized access, or attempting to gain unauthorized access, to institutional data, servers, or systems, or external services provided for institutional use.

 Electronic Communications Restrictions:

 - Any behavior that constitutes harassment of another individual or group.

 - Use of images or text that are abusive, profane, or obscene in e-mail or on web pages.

 - Unauthorized use or forging of email header information, or other deliberate attempts to misrepresent user identity.

 Network Use Restrictions: